Menu

 4. Húsafell Canyon Baths

-One of the coolest geothermal pool experiences that can be had in Iceland comes courtesy of Hotel Húsafell.
-Three pools of varying temperatures have been constructed in a scenic canyon, with views of glaciers and mountains.
+One of the coolest geothermal pool experiences that you can have in Iceland comes courtesy of Hotel Húsafell.
+There are 3 pools, of varying temperatures, set in a scenic canyon with views of glaciers and mountains.
 There’s also a cold pool if you can brave it!

-The baths were built in Húsafell from locally sourced materials using traditional techniques, and the changing room from upcycled timber.
-The idea being that these pools are as sustainable as possible, merging effortlessly into their surroundings.
+The baths and changing rooms were built in Húsafell using locally sourced or upcycled materials.
+The idea is that these pools are as sustainable as possible, merging effortlessly into their surroundings.

 You can admire the view en route here too, as you need to take a guided hike from Hotel Húsafell to the baths.